 As a whole, the moves made the Colts better.
 They aren't wildly better, but they are clearly better.

 As for Richardson, he's a complete disaster.
 He fails eye tests, stat tests, and the common sense test.
 He's a terrible player, and I expect him to be out of football in two years tops.
 I've been contemptuous of the move to trade for him from the moment the deal went down, and he's done nothing to make me look bad.

-Total Titans: Is there anything you'd like Titans fans to know about the Colts that I haven't asked you?
+Total Titans: Is there anything I haven't asked you about you'd like Titans fans to know about the Colts?